After a deadly sectarian flare-up, Lebanon is on edge.

 Maryam Daher, a 44-year-old mother of two, sobbed when she saw residents fleeing for their lives on television.

+While funeral arrangements were underway in southern Lebanon and Beirut, the country observed a day of grief announced by the presidency.

-France, the United States, and the United Nations all asked for calm, but they also emphasized the importance of allowing the port explosion investigation to continue unimpeded.
+France, the United States, and the United Nations all called for a de-escalation, but they all emphasized the importance of allowing the port explosion investigation to continue without interruption.

+Russia expressed “grave concern” about the situation on Friday, urging all parties to “exercise caution.”

+In addition to long-standing antagonism between the LF and Shiite factions, the fate of Tarek Bitar, the judge, has reignited their feud.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.